jm771/ap_crossword/README.md

 ### Your own puzzle
 Part of the fun of crosswords is having a high quality crossword with great clues of a style you enjoy (American style/Cryptic/Easy/ Hard) so the randomizer outsources the job of finding a good crossword to you.
 As part of world generation you need to provide a `.puz` file containing the crossword you wish to randomize.
 Several crossword outlets provide `.puz` files as part of a subscription.
 Or you can use this excellent tool to download `.puz` files from many popular outlets: https://github.com/thisisparker/xword-dl
+Archipelago community member Buck has made some free puzzles you can download here: https://buckscrosswords.xyz/archive.html

 ## Setup
 Download the latest apworld file from: https://github.com/jm771/apworld_crossword/releases/ and install it into archipelago.